 Ebikes, with their higher speeds and complex engineering, may actually be more dangerous than traditional bicycles (though statistics are hard to come by because crashes are classified as bike accidents).
 Every owner should know the risks—and how to avoid them—before hitting the street on their new machine.

 If you have been injured in a crash, there is help.
 Contact an experienced San Francisco bicycle accident attorney today to get an expert working for you.
-Contact Sally Morin Law.
+Contact Sally Morin Personal Injury Lawyers.
 Submit your case online or call (415) 413-0033 today.